sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 A couple notes for those with name that contain hyphens (like Amir's) but go by a shorter version (Amir is short for Amir-Reza).
 My training plan had "Amir-Reza", while my I-94 has "Amir", while my passport has "Amir Reza".
 When applying for my SSN, I ran into some issues since each document had a slightly different variation, but the lady at the counter was nice enough to do it anyway.
 Bottom line: Always use your full name (exclude hyphens since hyphens are not used in government registries) when applying for, as well dealing with any documents you'll need for your SSN.

 Ensure your full name is on the mailbox that the Social Security Card will be delivered to.
 If your full name is not on the mailbox, USPS will return your card back to the Social Security Administration processing centre to be shredded.
+If your mailbox is part of a shared "superbox", taping your full name to the inside of your mailbox door seems to work well.

 Once you receive your SSN, it is important to let your bank know, so you start building a credit score in the U.S. Also make sure you let your employer know.